fbpx

 Looking for footprints…one of the original four - Goupil Camp Ondessonk Fire Ring

-At one time, Goupil was a lakefront unit.
+At one time Goupil was a lakefront unit.
 It’s hard to imagine now that one could see to the old Garner Bridge from the unit.
-I don’t know if units still do this, but during the Monday night unit campfire, units would yell hello to other units to get a response back.
+I don’t know if units still do this, but during the Monday unit campfire units would yell ‘hello’ to other units to get a response back.
 The sound would carry across the lake.

 Camp Ondessonk Lake Echon 1960

 When Goupil was rebuilt, Gene Canavan built the cabins high up on the rocks.
-Christy Balich McDougal recalls that there are 107 steps in the unit.
+Christy (Balich) McDougal recalls that there are 107 steps in the unit.
 It has become affectionately called the “Stairmaster Unit.”
+The natural environment was utilized to make Goupil a beautiful, unique living experience.

 Camp Ondessonk Unit of Goupil

-The original staff cabin sat on the ground in very close proximity to this staircase.
+The original staff cabin sat on the ground in very close proximity to the stair case.

 Translate »